mzlab-research/SMIntegration/README.md

 **Key Requirements**:

 1、Pre-aligned datasets
-Spatial metabolomics + transcriptomics must share identical pixel coordinates，we recommend using [SpatialData](SpatialData.md) for registration.
+For pre-aligned data, spatial metabolomics and transcriptomics must share identical pixel coordinates and resolution.
+If registration is needed, you may use either the built-in alignment tool in the Upload tab or pre-align with [SpatialData](SpatialData.md).

 2、Supported Formats:
 SMIntegration requires two **feature matrices** in TXT or RDS format: